siavashk/ConvMNIST/README.md

 ```

 ## Training
 Before starting to train, add the `core` folder to your `PYTHONPATH`.
-This can be done by sourcing `env.sh` from location on your harddrive.
+This can be done by sourcing `env.sh` from any location on your harddrive.
 ```bash
 source env.sh
 ```